Museums, Science & Technology Museum, Art Collection

 Fire

 Fire in itself can cause irreputable damage to collections.
-However, and just as damaging, is the resulting smoke and soot’s ability to destroy and stain objects.
+However, and just as damaging, is the ability of the resulting smoke and soot to destroy and stain objects.
 By utilizing sealed museum cabinets, you can provide a higher degree of protection for materials stored within, even if the room around them is covered in the fire’s remnants.

 Beating the Heat

 The 920 Series: Preservation Cabinet was sent to a federal agency for a burn workshop in the fall of 2018.
-Although the side of the cabinet reached approximately 900 degrees Celsius (1650 degrees Fahrenheit), items in plastic bags inside the cabinet were unaffected by smoke and soot.
-Additionally, no water from sprinkler discharge penetrated the cabinet.
+Although the side of the cabinet reached approximately 900 degrees Celsius (1,650 degrees Fahrenheit), items in plastic bags inside the cabinet were unaffected by smoke and soot.
+Additionally, no water from the sprinkler system penetrated the cabinet.

 Burn Workshop